 As stated in Article 3 (Organizational Structure) of the Company's Guidelines, the Company has adopted the Company with Nominating Committee, etc. organizational structure pursuant to the Companies Act, and has accordingly been working to bring about greater clarity of roles and a strengthening of functions in both the supervision of the management and the execution of business by having the Board of Directors not only take on the function of management supervision but also delegate decision authority on individual business execution to the Corporate Executive Officers wherever possible and promoting clarification of authorities and responsibilities concerning business execution and prompt decision-making.
-In addition, three committees (the Nominating Committee, Audit Committee, and Remuneration Committee-a majority of each of whose membership are Outside Directors) nominate the candidates for Director, decide remuneration of corporate efficers, and perform audits on the execution of duties of the Directors and Corporate Executive Officers, etc., and thereby promote high standards and ensure transparency of the decision-making process.
+In addition, three committees (the Nominating Committee, Audit Committee, and Remuneration Committee-a majority of each of whose membership are Outside Directors) nominate the candidates for Directors and Corporate Executive Officers, etc., and thereby promote high standards and ensure transparency of the decision-making process.
 Accordingly, we deem that in so doing the Company undertakes the mandate of its stakeholders, especially its shareholders, while also contributing to achieving medium- to long-term improvement in its corporate value.